iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 Removing these characters is a simple matter of filtering the concatenated string for characters that are _not_ in this list.

 ### Convert small kanas to their regular-sized counterparts

+{{<alert>}}
+I will likely remove this cleaning step in future analyses when I start tokenising my text.
+Small kana convey important information and converting them into regular size strips that information away.
+In the worst-case scenario, conversion could interfere with tokenisation and return inaccurate results.
+{{</alert>}}

 As we learnt in the previous section, the kana syllabaries are used for grammatical elements, loan words and technical terms.
 Hiragana is also used as an alternative script to kanji.
 There is a complication to the kana scripts, and that is the existence of small kana characters in both hiragana and katakana.